Skip to main content

 4 mentions Positive Neutral Negative

-• “It's buggy as hell, skills are useless, there is 0 depth to the combat and events.”
+• “It's buggy as hell, skills are useless, there is zero depth to the combat and events.”

-• “Good intentions but it's buggy and exploitable; the weapon given after the tutorial ends up being the best due to having twice the range, but the AI doesn't know that, so it does dumb things.”
+• “Good intentions but it's buggy and exploitable.
+The weapon given after the tutorial ends up being the best due to having twice the range, but the AI doesn't know that, so it performs poorly.”

-• “Buggy mess at the moment; great game desperately needs polishing.
-A lot of abilities don't work, and one time I had to use Alt+Control+Delete just to have all my gladiators wiped.
+• “Buggy mess at the moment.
+Great game but desperately needs polishing.
+A lot of abilities don't work and one time I had to force close my game just to have all my gladiators wiped.
 It is unfinished and nowhere near ready for release.”

 2 mentions Positive Neutral Negative